designbyjr/foodapi/readme.md

 Download the repository from `https://github.com/designbyjr/foodapi`

-Now change the directory your in to foodapi and find the .env file, make sure settings are correct.
+Now change the directory your are in to foodapi and find the .env file, make sure settings are correct.

 Then run the following code: